MY WHY

 That’s why I love what I do.
 That’s why I am here.

-Not to curate perfection — but to photograph things exactly as they are.
+Not to curate perfection.
+But to photograph things exactly as they are.
+To photograph the in between moments that will be the memories you love the most.

 Because at the end of the day, you will want to remember everything exactly as it was.
 Not the photoshopped, rewritten version, but the real one.